ahamlinman/slackbridge/README.md

 ## Setup

-You must have an API token for slackbridge to connect.
-The most natural way to run slackbridge is as a bot user, which can be created through your team's "Custom Integrations" page.
-The resulting token must be provided through the `SLACK_TOKEN` environment variable.

-When connecting to a single channel, slackbridge requires a channel ID.
-This is generally a 9-character identifier that is **not** the channel name.
-It can be obtained from the URL path when viewing Slack in a web browser.
+To use slackbridge, you must obtain a Slack API token and make it available through the `SLACK_TOKEN` environment variable.
+All subcommands also require a 9-character channel ID, which can be obtained from the URL path when viewing Slack in a browser.
+This is _not_ the same as the channel name.

 ## Usage

+slackbridge supports the following capabilities:

-slackbridge's only current execution mode is to run a child process and connect a Slack channel to its standard input and output streams.
-Other modes of execution will be supported in the future.
+* `slackbridge exec`: Run a child process and connect its standard streams to a Slack channel
+* `slackbridge stream`: Stream messages from a channel to standard output

 Run `slackbridge help` for full usage information.
-Also, see the linked GoDoc above for more information about how communication via slackbridge works.
+Also, see the linked GoDoc for information on the slackbridge communication model (i.e. how Slack messages are converted to and from plain text).

 ## Development